apostrophecms/uploadfs/README.md

       }
     });

-Note the use of `uploadfs.getUrl()` to determine the URL of the uploaded image. '''Use this method consistently and your code will find the file in the right place regardless of the backend chosen.'''
+Note the use of `uploadfs.getUrl()` to determine the URL of the uploaded image. **Use this method consistently and your code will find the file in the right place regardless of the backend chosen.**

 ## Removing Files